BuggyPasta/Baikal-Manager/README.md

    #######################

    # The directory on your host machine where all data will be stored
-   # This must be a valid path with write permissions
+   # This directory will be created automatically if it doesn't exist
    HOST_DATA_DIR=/path/to/your/data/directory

    # The URL of your Baikal server